microsoft/fast/packages/react/fast-components-react-base/src/stack-panel/README.md

 Authors should be aware that this component writes to the width/left or top/height css style attributes of children on render depending on the orientation of the stack panel.

-Keys: authors should strongly consider providing keys (https://reactjs.org/docs/lists-and-keys.html) to child elements to maintain stable identies for child items.
+Keys: authors should strongly consider providing keys (https://reactjs.org/docs/lists-and-keys.html) to child elements to maintain stable identities for child items.

 ### Props

- enableVirtualization:  Whether child elements are virtualized or not.
+ virtualize:  Whether child elements are virtualized or not.
 Defaults to true.

  neverVirtualizeIndexes: Authors can provide an array of indexes which flag child indexes that should not be virtualized.
 For example providing "[0, 10]" to this prop would mean that child items at indexes 0 and 10 would be rendered.

- defaultItemSpan:  The default span of the child items in pixels, this can be overriden on an item by item basis using the "itemSpanOverrides" prop.
+ itemSpan:  The span of the child items in pixels, this can be overriden on an item by item basis using the "itemSpanOverrides" prop.
 Default is 100.

- itemSpanOverrides: An object where the keys correspond to child indexes and the values to the span to be used to calculate layout for the child at that index.
+For collections with variable item spans authors can provide an array instead where the value at each index corresponds to the span of the item at that index.

-preloadBufferLength: How many out of view child items to render on either side of the viewport.
+preloadBufferCount: How many out of view child items to render on either side of the viewport.
 Default is 1.

 orientation: Whether the child elements stack vertically or horizontally.
 Default is vertical.